Access Computation API¶

 Configuration for access search grid parameters.

-Controls the time step and adaptive stepping behavior for access window finding.
+Controls the time step, adaptive stepping, boundary refinement tolerance, and optional subdivision behavior for access window finding.

 Parameters: